trust-mfn-berlin/animals-as-objects/vault/material.katharina-heinroth.md

 <figcaption>

 _Katharina Heinroth with her Newfoundland "Ajax" and four co-workers on their morning rounds at Berlin Zoo, 1946.
-(AZGB, Foto Liselotte Orgel.
+(AZGB, image Liselotte Orgel.
 All rights reserved.)_

 </figcaption>